 According to a

 Green, leafy vegetables are rich in lutein and zeaxanthin, but a person can also take them in supplement form.
 A range of dietary supplements containing lutein and zeaxanthin are available to purchase online.

 Science has clearly established that smoking is bad for a person’s health and can cause cancer.
-However, many people may not realize that there is also a link between smoking and a number of eye diseases.
+However, many people may not realize that there is also a

 Smoking increases the risk of age-related macular degeneration, cataracts, and uveitis.
 It can also increase the risk of diabetic retinopathy.